What does a school counselor do? A closer look at this student-centric role

 Middle school is a challenging stage of development.
 Kids are going through a lot of changes, turning to peers for affirmation instead of parents, and they are often underequipped to deal with increasingly grown-up problems.

-Counselors are there to provide critical support during this transition from childhood to young adulthood.
+Guidance counselors are there to provide critical support during this transition from childhood to young adulthood.
 They act as a safe space where students can access resources and connect with teachers, parents and administrators to make sure needs are being met.

 In addition to creating a caring learning environment that sets students up for academic and personal success, counselors also intervene to remove learning barriers.
 According to Meadows,